Wing Commander of the Economic Affairs Department of the Air Force

 - The "cost center" concept was integrated into the "activity centers," which include each detailed item in the Air Force's different units.

 - The "product" concept was adapted to concepts like flying hours, transportation services, firefighting services, training hours, etc. These concepts include both direct and indirect operations costs, which allow a complete cost model to be defined by SAS Cost and Profitabilty Management.

 The process of implementing the solution consisted of three phases:

 - Allocation of expenses by cost center.
 This phase allocates the expenditure corresponding to the Wing Headquarters, the Materials Group with its maintenance and supply squadrons, and the Air Force Group with its two squadrons of fighter jets.
 Each cost center is allocated various cost categories, and each category can be subdivided to show its individual cost elements.

 - Allocation of costs to the activities and resources of the unit.
 All activities are subdivided so that the appropriate ones are included in the activities catalog of the unit.
 The support activities include personnel management, maintenance, supply and mapping.
 The maintenance activities include maintenance of weapons, weapons systems, electronic and communications equipment, etc.

 - Allocation of activity costs to each weapon system in the unit to determine the total cost and unit cost.
 For example, in the case of Wing 12, this is the cost of the F-18s it contains.
 This general cost is the sum of the costs of the operations resources, plus the costs of the headquarters, support and operations activities.
 The end result is a cost accounting-based income statement for Wing 12 that reveals the full cost of its training operations in the air, plus the cost of its combat and attack operations in the air.

 To precisely calculate the cost of each activity and service performed.

-The Spanish Air Force can understand all the elements involved in an activity and identify its real costs, resulting in better budget allocation.
+Complete understanding of all the elements involved in an activity and can identify its real costs, resulting in better budget allocation.